 Robin Herms Diamaduros: We don’t hate LGBT (they do us however) but THAT LIFESTYLE IS A SIN!!!!
 No more or less than adultery or sex before marriage but IT IS A SIN & to not call it so is denying God’s word.
 I don’t know of anyone who would oppose a gay person coming to church, we would not say lifestyle is okay but we would still love them.

-If the internet had been around in the late 1970’s we would have seen the term introduced and spiked in usage like a sky rocket …..thanks the anti-gay campaigner Anita Bryant.
+If the internet had been around in the late 1970s, we would have seen the term introduced and spiked in usage like a skyrocket…..thanks to the anti-gay campaigner, Anita Bryant.

 ‘The legitimate minority groups protested against homosexuals waving the flag of human rights.
 They called homosexuality by its right name – a perverted, unnatural and ungodly lifestyle.’

-The term stuck and has been used relentlessly by Christian conservatives for the last 40 years
+The term stuck and has been used relentlessly by Christian conservatives since that time.

 When the term ‘gay lifestyle’ is used, people are using it to refer to a life of self-destructive behaviours, partying and meaningless sexual encounters.
 And the ‘gay lifestyle’ happens in a particular geographical area known as the ‘gay ghetto’.